 Once you have made your initial payment, you have blocked all other guests from booking your requested room.
 That means that we will hold the room for you based on the dates that you have provided.
 However, if you have not completed your booking interview your booking is not confirmed.
 Ride On Whistler reserves the right to return booking for up to 14 days after the initial payment has been made, negating the room reservation.

 1.2 Can I Receive A Refund For My Initial Payment?

-Guest can request a full refund up to 14 days after the initial payment has been made.
+Guests can request a full refund for up to 14 days after the initial payment has been made.
 A refund will be issued via the same method of payment used to make the initial payment.
 If the booking is made within 45 days of arrival all sales are final and no refunds will be issued for the initial payment.

 1.3 How Will I Know When My Booking Has Been Confirmed?

 You will be sent a booking confirmation with your arrival date, departure date, property and a confirmation number.
 This is just for our records and you do not need to bring this with you when you arrive.